Azure/spark-cdm-connector/README.md

 # spark-cdm-connector

 The Connector is now Generally Available in **Azure Spark for Azure Synapse**.
 The connector allows Spark dataframes to read and write entities in a CDM folder format residing on ADLS.
-For more information and a list of current limitations, please see [Using the Spark CDM Connector](documentation/overview.md).

-To get started, see: [Using the Spark CDM Connector](documentation/overview.md).
+To get started, please see [Using the Spark CDM Connector](documentation/overview.md).

-Send mail to asksparkcdm@microsoft.com for questions or feedback about the connector, and welcome PRs.
+Be sure to check the [current and closed issues](https://github.com/Azure/spark-cdm-connector/issues) before sending mail to asksparkcdm@microsoft.com for questions or feedback.

 For more information about CDM see: https://docs.microsoft.com/en-us/common-data-model/